 Increased take up of extra- curricular activities

 Positive attitudes and behaviour towards sport and learning

 Old Bank School pupils have been getting involved in regular physical activities this year and we have been offering a broader experience of a range of sports and activities to all our pupils.

 Activities have included:

-Next half term, a group of our Key Stage 2 pupils will be performing a dance routine at the Lawrence Batley Theatre in Huddersfield as part of the Strictly Pennine Dance show.
-We are very excited and very proud of our pupils!
+A group of our Key Stage 2 pupils performed a dance routine at the Lawrence Batley Theatre in Huddersfield as part of the Strictly Pennine Dance show.
+Many congratulations to all of our performers.